awsdocs/aws-doc-sdk-examples/python/example_code/devicefarm/device_testing/README.md

 * A test package.
 * A compiled application executable.
-* A project ARN in Device Farm device testing.
+* A project Amazon Resource Name (ARN) in Device Farm device testing.
 * A device pool ARN.
 * A prefix to use to distinguish runs of the test (such as a Git branch).
 * `pipenv`: This example uses Pipenv to contain its dependencies.